aadanen/chip8/README.md

 [https://github.com/Timendus/chip8-test-suite](https://github.com/Timendus/chip8-test-suite)

 ## credits
 this project was greatly assisted by all the open source libraries and code I used and all the help from the people in the emulator development discord.
-I really appreciate it and I will see what I can do to give back
+I really appreciate it.
+Hopefully once I have more skill I'll be able to give back to the community